SajixInc/PDF-Generator-Python/README.md

 Matplotlib pie charts are used to display data in a circular graph, where the size of each slice represents the proportion of the whole.
 They are commonly used to visualize categorical data and the relative sizes of different categories.
 Examples of use cases include market share of different products, distribution of budget among different departments, or the breakdown of survey responses by answer choice.

-#### here we are used for example
+#### sample example
-   we have five sections and every sections have some scores , based on these scores to drawn a pie chart using matplotlib
+   We have five sections and each section have some scores, based on these scores we will draw a pie chart using matplotlib

    - Connectedness

    - Substance